 "Everything that goes on in a match, except shooting, you can do in a rondo: The competitive aspect, fighting to make space, what to do when in possession and what to do when you haven't got the ball, how to play one-touch soccer, how to counteract the tight marking and how to win the ball back,” legendary Netherlands and FC Barcelona player Johan Cruyff said.

-Todd Beane, Cruyff's son-in-law and the founder of TOVO Academy Barcelona, recently appeared on "The Coaching Academy” on SiriusXM and further discussed rondos with host and longtime coach Glenn Crooks.
+Todd Beane, Cruyff's son-in-law and the founder of the TOVO Institute and Academy, further discussed rondos during an interview with host and longtime coach Glenn Crooks on "The Coaching Academy” on SiriusXM.

 "If you think of a 4v1, for example, and the person with the ball is the central defender, they have two wide players in that rondo structure and they have a deep player.
 So you're introducing concepts of width and depth against one defender, you're introducing decision-making based upon the position and the special relationship you have with your teammates and the opponent, in this case the one defender in the middle.
 And there are consequences, there's character involved.
 A poor decision or poor execution leads to the consequence of picking up that pinnie and going to the middle, so it builds character.